-Department of Adult and Non-Formal Education Faculty of Education University of Port harcourt christiana.ijah@uniport.edu.ng +234 (0) 8034366295
+Department of Adult and Non-Formal Education Faculty of Education University of Port Harcourt

 ABSTRACT: This article offers a community participatory education strategy for mitigating impacts of climate change on livelihood activities of Riverine communities' dwellers in Rivers State.
-Climate change impact is a partly anthropogenic (human) factor, it is pertinent for the human to participate in activities that will possibly mitigate the impact of the human activity on the environment and regain their sources of livelihood.
-For riverine communities to actively participate in climate change mitigation, they need to be properly guided through community-based environmental education which is based on community participatory model which encompasses elements of community-based, collaboration, information-based, and action-oriented
+Climate change impact is partly anthropogenic (human) factor, it is pertinent for human to participate in activities that will possibly mitigate the impact of the human action on the environment and regain their sources of livelihood.
+In order for riverine communities to actively participate in climate change mitigation, they need to be properly guided through community-based environmental education which is based on community participatory model which encompasses elements of community based, collaboration, information based, and action oriented